carhartt21/bib_cleanup/README.md

 # bib_cleanup

-Reads the titles from all entries in a bibtex file and replaces them with the corresponding _dblp_ entries in condesed form.
+Reads all entries in a bibtex file and uses the titles to replace them with the corresponding _dblp_ entries in condensed form.

 ## Usage
 ```